Category: States

 Pizza Roundup- Pizza Ranch

-The Pizza Ranch has good food, the restaurant is very clean, the desserts are fabulous, and it has a nice, clean and tasty buffet.
+The Pizza Ranch has good food, the restaurant is very clean, the desserts are amazing, and it has a nice, clean and tasty buffet.

-My favorite pizza there is the Chicken Bacon Ranch pizza IMG_0420 and my favorite dessert pizza is the cherry dessert pizza.
-IMG_0426
+My favorite pizza there is the Chicken Bacon Ranch pizza!

 The buffet also had fried chicken, mashed potatoes and gravy, homemade chips, mac-n-cheese, BBQ chicken, and all the usual salad fixings.